 During the year no case was reported under this policy and no personnel has beendenied access to the Audit Committee.

 RELATED PARTY TRANSACTIONS

-The details of the transactions with related parties are provided in the Notes of thefinancial statement.
+The details of all the related party transactions are provided in the Notes of thefinancial statements.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS